EugenMayer/gocd-boilerplate/README.md

 Save the configuration.

+You can not run the already existing pipeline and then read on below

+### This has already been done by importing a config.xml for you, but for the reference

 Now we are going to create a Elastic-Agent Image which can be used in jobs.
 Jobs cannot define images directly, they rather pick a elastic-agent-profile-id which then is a specific docker-image to run in.
 You can have as many elastic-agents profiles as you like, so as many job specific docker-images as you like